Cascou/smartcontract-fundamentals/README.md

 ## Testing
 - The aim of this project was to preform static analysis, unit testing + code coverage, mutation testing.
 - Includes the basic contract ERC20 + ERC1155, basic test & basic results.
 - mutation tests reports were left as is, to show errors.
 Contracts would need to be ammended for better result.
+- Foundry can be used for fuzz testing.

 ## Vault
 - This is a basic ERC4626 vault smart contract, that uses chainlink automation.